allegroai/clearml-docs/docs/guides/frameworks/pytorch/notebooks/table/tabular_training_pipeline.md

 1. Run the pipeline controller one of the following two ways:

     * Run the notebook [tabular_ml_pipeline.ipynb](https://github.com/allegroai/clearml/blob/master/examples/frameworks/pytorch/notebooks/table/tabular_ml_pipeline.ipynb).
-    * Remotely execute the Task - If the Task `tabular training pipeline` which is associated with the project `Tabular Example` already exists in **ClearML Server**, clone it and enqueue it to execute.
+    * Remotely execute the Task - If the Task `tabular training pipeline` which is associated with the project `Tabular Example` already exists in ClearML Server, clone it and enqueue it to execute.

 :::note